In memory of Danny Leksell (1950 – 2023)

 4 minute read

-Dr. Dan Leksell, one of Elekta’s founding fathers, recently passed away at the age of 73.
-Two years ago, he sat down with Anders Sjöman from the Centre for Business History to provide background for Elekta’s 50-year anniversary.
+Dr. Dan Leksell, one of Elekta’s founding fathers, passed away at the age of 73.
+Three years ago, he sat down with Anders Sjöman from the Centre for Business History to provide background for Elekta’s 50-year anniversary.
 It became a conversation about so much more.
 Here’s an edited version of that conversation.

 ”School was boring.
 But studying medicine, that has always been fun,” laughed Dan Leksell.